alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

         self.provider.io.info("Plugin initialized.")
 ```

-Where:

-`self.MODE = "DATA"`
- is our tool's "run mode," as described earlier in [link to section].

-And:

- `self.data_url = self.provider.tool_config["datasetConfig"]["datasetTargetDir"]`

- And the lines below it utilize the `tool_config` dict (link to tool_config in docs) to access data and tool configuration sent by the UI SDK.
+Where `self.MODE = "DATA"` is our tool's "run mode," as described earlier in [link to section], and `self.data_url = self.provider.tool_config["datasetConfig"]["datasetTargetDir"]`(and the lines below it) utilize the `tool_config` dict to access data and tool configuration sent by the UI SDK.

-You may have already noticed, but `tool_config` will contain the values we said we'd mock before deploying to Designer.
+You may have already noticed, but `tool_config` contains the values we said we'd mock before we deploy to Alteryx Designer.
-Once we have developed our frontend, a user can populate these fields.
+Once we develop our frontend, a user can populate these fields.
-Until then, you can safely use constants for testing. (better phrasing?)
+Until then, you can safely use constants for testing.

 Next, add the following to the `on_complete` method: